 Connecting the dots

 In the case of difficult conversations you should see the end you are working towards as a dotted line that you have to make into a continuous line.
 When you, as the initiator of the difficult conversation, connect the dots all by yourself, you will have ended the meeting poorly.
-A difficult conversation is a task you complete jointly.
+Having a difficult conversation is a task you complete jointly.
 The challenge here is that the occasion, the content, and the structuring of the conversation is often one-sided.

 The dotted boundary line consists of dots, or requirements, from both persons involved in the conversation.
 Fulfilling all the requirements should connect the dots.
-When you have connected all the dots, you have a good end.
+When you have connected all the dots, you have a good ending.
 The conversation will probably lead to the desired results.

 The main requirements you should take into account are these:

 - The result the occasion demands.

 - The action resulting from the conversation.

 - The emotional and other needs of both participants.